What is a Criminal Record?

-A criminal record is an official record of a person’s criminal history.
-Criminal history and criminal record searches are often used by potential employers, lenders etc. to assess the worthiness of an applicant.
-The information included in a the record varies between countries and even between jurisdictions within a country.
+A criminal record is an official account of a person’s criminal history.
+A criminal records database search is most often used by potential employers, lenders, etc., to assess the worthiness of an applicant.
+The information included in a criminal records database search record varies between countries and jurisdictions within a country.

-In most cases, a crime record lists the non-expunged criminal offenses and may also include traffic offenses such as speeding and drunk-driving.
-In some countries, crime reports are limited to actual convictions (where the individual has pleaded guilty or has been proven guilty in court of law).
-In other countries, the criminal record includes arrests, charges dismissed, charges pending, and even charges of which the subject has been acquitted.
+In most cases, a criminal record lists the non-expunged offenses and may include traffic offenses such as speeding and drunk driving.
+In some countries, crime reports include only actual convictions (where the individual pleads guilty or has been proven guilty in a court of law).
+Still, in other countries, the historical record includes arrests, charges dismissed, charges pending, and even charges of which the subject has been acquitted.

-In the United States, the detailed records are compiled and updated on local, state, and federal levels by various law enforcement agencies.
-The primary goal of a criminal record is to present a comprehensive criminal history.
-The reports may be used for many purposes, including identification, employment, security clearance, immigration, background checking, assistance in developing suspects in an ongoing criminal investigation, and for enhanced sentencing in criminal prosecutions.
+Various law enforcement agencies have compiled and updated detailed records in the United States at the local, state, and federal levels.
+The primary goal of a criminal record is to present a comprehensive history.
+The reports may be used for many purposes, including identification, employment, security clearance, immigration, background checking, assistance in developing suspects in an ongoing investigation, and enhanced sentencing in legal prosecutions.

 In the United States, these compilations are unlikely to be admissible in court as proof of arrest or conviction.

-Some states have official “statewide repositories” that contain criminal history information contributed by the various county and municipal courts within the state.
-These state repositories are usually accurate so long as the state requires and supervises the uploading of data from the local courts.
+Some states have official “statewide repositories” that contain criminal history information contributed by the state’s various county and municipal courts.
+These state repositories are usually accurate so long as the state requires and supervises data uploading from local courts.
 Some states make reporting to the repository voluntary.
-The information obtained from these repositories can be incomplete and the use of this information has associated risks.
+The information obtained from these repositories can be incomplete, and using this information has associated risks.

-The federal government maintains extensive criminal histories and acts as a central repository for all agencies to report their own data.
+The federal government maintains extensive criminal histories and acts as a central repository for all agencies to report their data.
 The National Crime Information Center – NCIC is one such database.
-Generally, and with a very few exceptions, the records compiled by the federal government are not made available to the private sector.
+Generally, and with very few exceptions, the records compiled by the federal government are not made available to the private sector.
 Some private re-sellers claim to offer an NCIC record search.
-In most cases these claims are fraudulent.
-Though NCIC records may not be available to private sector companies, they still may hold very accurate criminal records bought from other reporting agencies.
+In most cases, these claims are fraudulent.
+Though NCIC records may not be available to private sector companies, they still may hold very accurate crime records bought from other reporting agencies.

 Criminal Records Resources

-Following are resources for searching criminal records, doing criminal background checks, and obtaining criminal histories.
+The following are resources for searching database records, doing background checks, and obtaining histories.
 See also – Background Checks.

-Instant access to state and nationwide criminal records.
-The search report includes:
+Instant access to state and national records.
+The search report includes the following:

 - The official case number and charge